The SeaGoat platform forReal Estate Due Diligence

 PhotosOld Way

 Uploaded to a shared drive.
-Manually dragged into report sections. or skipped with a note that says "see appendix."
+Manually dragged into report sections.
+Or skipped with a note that says "see appendix."

 With SITUS

-Drive-By AI analyzes uploads during the site visit. binds each photo to a checklist item with observations and evidence IDs.
+Drive-By AI analyzes uploads during the site visit.
+Binds each photo to a checklist item with observations and evidence IDs.

 ConditionOld Way